Estimating the size of a set using cascading exclusion: Introduction

 The key assumptions that make this happen are that the functions $A$, $A'$ and $A''$ are all symmetric in their arguments, and that $X_1,\ldots,X_n$ are i.i.d.

-We see here that the exclusion or leave-one-out sums are not built to estimate future performance but for estimating the current measure $\mu(A(X_1,...,X_n))$ by leveraging the stability between $A$, $A'$ and $A''$ under systematic exclusion.
-We like to call this idea {\bf cascading exclusion}, which we introduce as a theoretical framework for providing mathematical bounds on estimation accuracy.
-Note that this is different than cross validation \cite{stone1978cross}, which estimates how well a model trained on one subset will perform on unseen data.
+We see here that the exclusion or leave-one-out sums are not built to estimate future performance but to estimate the current measure $\mu(A(X_1,\ldots,X_n))$ by leveraging the stability between $A$, $A'$, and $A''$ under systematic exclusion.
+We like to call this idea {\bf cascading exclusion}.

-A proof of Theorem \ref{mainthm} appears in Appendix \ref{mainproof}.
-Appendix \ref{subtle} addresses a related subtle point: while the estimator is close to the random variable $\mu(A(X_1,\ldots , X_n))$, the latter need not concentrate around a fixed limiting value.

 Section \ref{appsec} develops applications and gives sharp, finite sample bounds for $\theta$, $\delta'$ and $\delta''$ tailored to these applications.

 Section \ref{sec:unseen} treats the unseen species problem.
 There, $S$ is a finite or countable set and $\P(X_i=s)=p(s)$ is an unknown probability $p$ on $S$.
 Taking $A = A(X_1,\ldots,X_n) := S \setminus \{X_1,\ldots,X_n\}$, we get